Richa-12y/todoSkylb/README.md

 > Delete tasks:

 - If you want to delete a task, click on the "Delete" button next to it.
+- it is responsive for all the devices
 ---

 # Credits